twowannabe/multiweatherbot/README.md

 ## License

-All rights reserved.
-This project is not open for redistribution, copying, or modification without explicit permission from the copyright holder.
+This project is licensed for personal use only.
+You are free to use and modify the code for personal purposes, but redistribution, commercial use, and publication are prohibited.
+The original author (Volodymyr Kozlov) must be credited in any modifications.
 See the `LICENSE` file for more details.